mmlpxjs/mmlpx/README.md

 * `inject(ViewModel, 10, 'kuitos') viewModel;`  initialized with static parameters for `ViewModel` constrcutor.
 * `inject(ViewModel, instance => instance.router.props) viewModel;` initialized with dynamic instance props for `ViewModel` constructor.

-**Notice that all the `Store` decorated classes are singleton and that was the default behavior in mmlpx di system**, if you wanna make your state live around the component lifecycle, always decorated them with `ViewModel` decorator.
+**Notice that all the `Store` decorated classes are singleton by default so that the dynamic initial params injection would be ignored by di system**, if you wanna make your state live around the component lifecycle, always decorated them with `ViewModel` decorator.

 ##### instantiate